proycon/clam/docs/source/serviceconfiguration.rst

 Actions
 ---------

-Since CLAM 0.9.11, a simple remote procedure call mechanism is available in addition to the more elaborate project paradigm.
+A simple remote procedure call mechanism is available in addition to the more elaborate project paradigm.

-This action paradigm allows you to specify *actions*, each action allows you to tie a URL to a script or Python function, and may take a number of parameters you explicitly specify.
+This action paradigm allows you to specify *actions*, each action allows you to tie a URL to a script (command) or Python function, and may take a number of parameters you explicitly specify.
 Each action is strictly independent of other actions, and completely separate of the projects, and by extension also of any files within projects and any profiles.